 build A build id that would typically hold the build date or some build information provided by the bundle creation environment.
 This can help to determine the date and origin of the built bundle.

 [hooks] section

-- filename Hook script path name, relative to the bundle content. - hooks List of hooks enabled for this bundle.
+filename Hook script path name, relative to the bundle content.

+hooks List of hooks enabled for this bundle.
+See Install Hooks for more details.